YouNow/younow.github.io/policy/en/rules.md

 For more information, check out YouNow's Terms of Use [here](/policy/en/terms).

-Site Rules last updated: November 2014
+Site Rules last updated: January 2016